CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/ServerProfile.md

 `func (o *ServerProfile) UnsetConfigChanges()`

 UnsetConfigChanges ensures that no value is present for ConfigChanges, not even an explicit nil
+### GetInternalReservationReferences

+`func (o *ServerProfile) GetInternalReservationReferences() []PoolReservationReference`

+GetInternalReservationReferences returns the InternalReservationReferences field if non-nil, zero value otherwise.

+### GetInternalReservationReferencesOk

+`func (o *ServerProfile) GetInternalReservationReferencesOk() (*[]PoolReservationReference, bool)`

+GetInternalReservationReferencesOk returns a tuple with the InternalReservationReferences field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInternalReservationReferences

+`func (o *ServerProfile) SetInternalReservationReferences(v []PoolReservationReference)`

+SetInternalReservationReferences sets InternalReservationReferences field to given value.

+### HasInternalReservationReferences

+`func (o *ServerProfile) HasInternalReservationReferences() bool`

+HasInternalReservationReferences returns a boolean if a field has been set.

+### SetInternalReservationReferencesNil

+`func (o *ServerProfile) SetInternalReservationReferencesNil(b bool)`

+ SetInternalReservationReferencesNil sets the value for InternalReservationReferences to be an explicit nil

+### UnsetInternalReservationReferences
+`func (o *ServerProfile) UnsetInternalReservationReferences()`

+UnsetInternalReservationReferences ensures that no value is present for InternalReservationReferences, not even an explicit nil
 ### GetIsPmcDeployedSecurePassphraseSet

 `func (o *ServerProfile) GetIsPmcDeployedSecurePassphraseSet() bool`